 Leadership Overview

-Public Safety Canada has 5 executives leading key functions including operations, finance, information technology, and emergency management.
+Public Safety Canada has 5 executives leading key functions including strategy, finance, information technology, emergency management, and cabinet affairs.

-Driven by a commitment to national security, Public Safety Canada provides comprehensive security for cyber threats, immigration, crime, child trafficking, and community hazards, safeguarding the nation.
+Driven by a commitment to national security, Public Safety Canada safeguards citizens through comprehensive security measures across cyber, immigration, and crime prevention, fostering community resilience.

 Leadership Roles at Public Safety Canada